How to protect your emails from spam using SpamExperts

-NOTE 2: In the new interface, the emails are released from the quarantine and are delivered to the mailbox.
-However, you will keep seeing the email in question in Web interface and it is how it is supposed to work.
-Since in the new interface this is not a Quarantine menu but a Search menu used for logs search and search through quarantine itself.
-If you prefer not to see the released emails, you may switch to the old interface in Others > User's profile menu > Set Features preview: Inactive.
+NOTE 2: The emails released from the quarantine are delivered to the mailbox, however, you will keep seeing the email in question in SpamExperts web interface and it is how it is supposed to work.
+Since this is not a Quarantine menu but a Search menu used for logs search and search through quarantine itself.

 Incoming delivery queue

 Here you can find the list of incoming emails that cannot be temporarily delivered to the server.
 The emails queued can be filtered by the following criteria: sender, recipient, size, time, message ID etc.:

 There are the following options for the filtered emails: